MCSitar/colab_zirc_dims/README.md

 # colab_zirc_dims
-This repository contains code for dimensional analysis of zircons in LA-ICP-MS alignment images using Google Colab, with or without the aid of RCNN (deep learning) segmentation.
+This repository contains code for dimensional analysis of heavy mineral grains in reflected light LA-ICP-MS alignment images using Google Colab, with or without the aid of RCNN (deep learning) segmentation.
+Models were trained and tested on images of detrital zircons.
 Because processing is done in Google Colab, this method should be available to anyone with an internet connection.
 [Detectron2](https://github.com/facebookresearch/detectron2) was used for model training and is used for Colab implementation.

 ## Features
-The code in this repo enables organization (e.g., matching zircon mosaic images to .scancsv scanlists), data extraction (e.g., mapping shots to subimages of mosaics), and post-segmentation processing (e.g., extracting accurate zircon dimensions from segmentation masks) of mosaic-scanlist and single-shot-per-image reflected light zircon image datasets from LA-ICP-MS facilities using Chromium targeting software.
-RCNN instance segmentation of zircons is handled by Detectron2 and implemented in ready-to-run Google Colab notebooks (see 'Links').
+The code in this repo enables organization (e.g., matching zircon/heavy mosaic images to .scancsv scanlists), data extraction (e.g., mapping shots to subimages of mosaics), and post-segmentation processing (e.g., extracting accurate grain dimensions from segmentation masks) of mosaic-scanlist and single-shot-per-image reflected light zircon/heavy mineral image datasets from LA-ICP-MS facilities using Chromium targeting software.
+RCNN instance segmentation of grains is handled by Detectron2 and implemented in ready-to-run Google Colab notebooks (see 'Links').
 Said code and notebooks have been tested with and fully support processing of image datasets from the [University of Arizona LaserChron Center](https://sites.google.com/laserchron.org/arizonalaserchroncenter/home) and the [UCSB LA-ICP-MS facility](https://www.petrochronology.com/); datasets from other facilities using Chromium *should* work with colab_zirc_dims but have not been tested.
 Users with reflected image datasets lacking Chromium image metadata *can* segment their images (see 'single image-per-shot' notebook below) with some additional project folder organization and/or after manually adding image scaling information, but they (and researchers with non-reflected-light images) should also consider using [AnalyZr](https://github.com/TarynScharf/AnalyZr).

-In datasets with good image quality and well-exposed zircons (i.e., with full cross-sections visible above puck(s)), automated colab_zirg processing achieves measurements comparable to those produced by humans (with average error along long and short axes < .5 μm vs. humans in some tested samples) in a fraction of the time.
+In datasets with good image quality and well-exposed zircons (i.e., with full cross-sections visible above mounts(s)), automated colab_zirg processing achieves measurements comparable to those produced by humans (with average absolute error along long and short axes <10 μm vs. humans in 18/19 tested samples) in a fraction of the time.
 See below for an example analysis of a single spot.

 ![Spot 315_cropped](https://user-images.githubusercontent.com/74220513/139790689-a68c5cf8-7c6b-4158-b555-76b6718673b8.png)